Shen-Lab/Drug-Combo-Generator/Methods/RL/README.md

 ## Note
-Our code is based on open source implementation of graph convolutional policy networks by [You, 2018](https://github.com/bowenliu16/rl_graph_generation).
+Our code is based on open source implementation of graph convolutional policy networks by [You et. al., 2018](https://github.com/bowenliu16/rl_graph_generation).